ssm/munin/doc/master/rrdcached.rst

 To reduce this disk IO, you can use the RRD Cache Daemon.

+.. sidebar:: Note

+  The munin 3 packages provided by your distribution may alredy include this.

 This will spool RRD changes in a queue, and flush changes on demand, and periodically.
 This will replace lots of random writes with a much smaller amount of sequential writes.